pegkeloyalty/pegke.com/_posts/blogs/2016-05-02-start-loyalty-rewards-program-your-customers.md

 permalink: /blog/start-loyalty-rewards-program-your-customers
 categories: [Marketing, Rewards, Loyalty Software]
 tags: [Loyalty, rewards]
-excerpt: Loyalty points are a must have to keep your customers loyal to your brand, it is more important when you're small or medium business.
+excerpt: Loyalty points, rewards program or loyalty discount is the best way to encourage customers to refer more clients to your business and thereby earn their loyalty.
 ---

 Loyalty points are a must have to keep your customers loyal to your brand, it is more important when you're small or medium business.
+Loyalty points, rewards program or loyalty discount is the best way to encourage customers to refer more clients to your business and thereby earn their loyalty.

+{% highlight Pegke Loyalty is the easiest way to create a reward point system. %}

 ## How can I send the points?
 There are countless possibilities, all it matters is how you value the possibilities and how much points you can afford to give.
+We have various types of integration, specifically;

+ 1. Printed Points
+ 2. Web dashboard
+ 3. API integration.

 ### 1. Sign up to Pegke Loyalty
 You can sign up to [Pegke Loyalty](#signup){: .ctal} giving your phone number, email and physical address of your business.